KenjiEndo15/HacknShare/content/about.md

 By the way, Kenji Endo is the hero from the famous manga made by Naoki Urasawa, 20th Century Boys.
 Make sure to read it; it’s worth it.

 Welcome aboard!

+---

+{{< admonition Note >}}
+I’m not omniscient, and I do my best to avoid writing incorrect information.
+If you notice anything wrong, feel free to contact me, and I’ll gladly fix it: [@KenjiEndo15](https://x.com/KenjiEndo15).

+---

+The blog posts I write are done in my free time, both for myself and for the community.
+Since this takes time, I used AI to proofread and improve the text for better readability, helping speed up the process.
+{{< /admonition >}}